Carbonyl reduction: Carboxylic acid and esters

+Acid chlorides to aldehydes

-Since acid chlorides are less stable than aldehydes and ketones, they are often used in conjunction with sterically hindered anhydride donors when synthesizing aldehydes, because the relatively weak reducer will react preferentially with the acid chloride starting material, leaving the aldehyde product unreacted.
-The reducing agent DIBAL-H (Diisobutylaluminium hydride) is often used for this purpose: though it normally reduces all carbonyls, it can stop reducing at the aldehyde if only one equivalent is used at low temperatures.
-LiAl(OtBu)3 (formed from LiAlH4 and tBuOH in situ) can also stop reducing at the aldehyde, through a similar mechanism to DIBAL-H.
+Acid chlorides can be reduced to give aldehydes with sterically hindered hydride donors.
+The reducing agent DIBAL-H (diisobutylaluminium hydride) is often used for this purpose, although it normally reduces any carbonyl.
+DIBAL-H can selectively reduce acid chlorides to the aldehyde level if only one equivalent is used at low temperatures.
+LiAlH(OtBu)3 (formed from LiAlH4 and tBuOH in situ) behaves similarly.

-Alternative methods
+The idealized equation for the reduction of an acid chloride to an aldehyde by lithium aluminium hydride is:

 The traditional method of forming aldehydes without reducing to alcohols - by using hindered hydrides and reactive carbonyls - is limited by its narrow substrate scope and great dependence on reaction conditions.
 One workaround to avoid this method is to reduce the carboxylic acid derivative all the way down to an alcohol, then oxidize the alcohol back to an aldehyde.
 Other alternatives include forming a thioester or a Weinreb amide, then reducing the new species to an aldehyde through the Fukuyama reduction or Weinreb reaction respectively, or using catalytic hydrogenation as in the Rosenmund reaction.